msainsburydale/NeuralEstimators.jl/docs/src/examples/data_gridded_nonstationary.md

-# Gridded data: non-stationary spatial fields
+# Gridded data: spatially varying parameters

 Here, we develop a neural Bayes estimator for a **non-stationary** spatial Gaussian process.